General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

-With a Native American heritage and a distinct Spanish flavour, Mexico is vibrant, colourful and unique.
+Mexico's Native American heritage and a distinct Spanish flavour make it a vibrant, colourful and unique destination.
 Its varied terrain ranges from cactus-studded deserts to white sandy beaches and blue waters, tropical rainforest and jungle-clad hills to steep rocky canyons and narrow gorges, and from snow-capped volcano peaks to huge, bustling cities.
 The extraordinary history of the country is visible in the ancient Mayan temples strewn across the jungles, the ruins of Aztec civilisations, rural indigenous villages, Spanish colonial cities, silver mining towns, and traditional Mexican ports.

-Besides a combination of unique culture and fascinating cities, Mexico also boasts several hundred miles of coastline extending down through both the Pacific and the Caribbean, which has branded the country as an extremely popular beach resort destination.
-Beach resort cities such as Acapulco, Cancun and those of the Baja California peninsula are accepted vacation havens.
+Besides a combination of unique culture and fascinating cities, Mexico also has several hundred miles of coastline extending down through both the Pacific and the Caribbean, which has branded the country as an extremely popular beach resort destination.
+Resort cities such as Acapulco, Cancun and those of the Baja California peninsula are vacation havens.
 The countryside enclosing these summer retreats is also rich in archaeological treasures with pyramids, ruins of ancient cities and great stone carvings of ancient gods standing as testament to a country once ruled by the Aztecs and Mayans.

 Despite recent reports of drug wars and safety issues Mexico remains a hugely popular and predominantly safe tourist destination.
 Violence linked to the drug cartels is widespread but seldom aimed at tourists and generally does not spill over into the resort areas.